Q From Irving S Schloss: What is the origin of lead-pipe cinch, which, in American slang, means a dead certainty?

 These “cinch” games are getting entirely too frequent, and all law-abiding citizens demand that the sharpers be severely punished.

 Weekly Nevada State Journal (Reno), 23 June, 1877.

 Lead-pipe cinch starts to appear in print in the 1880s; at first it’s associated with the race track:

 In his third race, when intrusted with thousands of dollars by his stable and the public and looked upon as a “lead pipe cinch” of the best manufacture, tested and warranted in every manner, his dicky leg gives way and the faithful are left to mourn.

 It’s obvious enough that a lead-pipe cinch is one up on the common or garden variety of cinch, so that lead-pipe here is what grammarians call an intensifier.
 But why should it be so?
 Even contemporaries didn’t seem to know:

 The Western phrase, “cinching up,” means simply tightening the girth.
 And it is significant that, on the race-track, you hear the expression “an air-tight.”
 The most emphatic form is a “lead pipe cinch,” but how that intensifies the certainty I am unable to say.

 Unlike many modern urban folk, in the 1890s everyone who used the phrase knew exactly what a cinch was in its literal sense.
 So lead-pipe cinch had to resonate somehow with that.
 Jonathon Lighter, in the Random House Historical Dictionary of American Slang, points out that there was a brief flowering of another sense, that of having an especially firm grip on something.
 The idea was presumably that if a leather cinch was effective, one made of lead would be even more so, or that one’s grip on lead pipe could be firmer than on a leather strap.

-Either way, this is the nearest we can get to understanding the thought processes of 1890s Americans.
+Frustratingly, we have to leave the story there without a resolution.
+This is the nearest we can get to understanding the thought processes of 1880s Americans.